Return to Our School

 Sophie put in lots of time and effort nurturing the flower, so much so that she was awarded the prizes for tallest and most heads on a sunflower by her Brownie pack.

-Caitlin always ensures that her classmates feel welcome and has encouraged those who may be unsure to participate in her activities and games.
 This has been particularly noticeable in PE, where Caitlin took the time to carefully and enthusiastically explain and demonstrate how to complete the football activity, when her classmate was unsure of the rules.

-Our Manland Award for 10th June 2022 goes to James in Year 1!
 James has been practising his maths at home and we were amazed to hear about his attitude towards learning and the maths that he knows!

-James has been playing a game at home where he is given an age and he tells his family the year the person would have been born (his idea!).
+James has been playing a game at home where he is given an age and he tells his family the year the person would have been born (his idea!)

 He has been doing bigger and bigger numbers, and he can now calculate taking away any number from 2022 in his head, for example 2022 – 1689!
 What an inspiration!